rizinorg/book/src/crackmes/ioli/ioli_0x02.md

 }
 ```

 The `pdc` command is unreliable especially in processing loops (while, for, etc.).
-So I prefer to use the [r2dec](https://github.com/radareorg/r2dec-js) plugin in r2 repo to generate the pseudo C code. you can install it easily:
+So I prefer to use the [r2dec](https://github.com/rizinorg/r2dec-js) plugin in rizin repo to generate the pseudo C code. you can install it easily:
 ```
-r2pm install r2dec
+rz-pm install r2dec
 ```

 decompile `main()` with the following command (like `F5` in IDA):